 Wales’ history goes back to native rule.
 The early Kingdom of Wales is said to have roots even older than that of England.
 Great Britain has evolved over the centuries from several independent countries, one of them being Wales.

 The last independent years of the Principality of Wales were marked by tension.
 Gwynedd had been seized by Edward I, and the Welsh lords of Deheubarth were kept embroiled by English administration.
 Major issues in the Principality were being decided by the English law, rather than Welsh.
 The public opinion of the Welsh people was massively disregarded.
 Many were left disillusioned by this, including Dafydd who was previously the King’s ally.

-It was the Palm Sunday of 1282, when Dayfydd attacked Hawarden Castle.
+It was the Palm Sunday of 1282 when Dayfydd attacked Hawarden Castle.
 This event sparked a revolt across Wales.
 Llywelyn, the Prince of Gwynedd, and eventually the de-facto ruler over most of Wales, joined the revolt several months later.
-In 1282, Edward I, attacked Llywelyn, determined to clench the whole of Wales.
-In December 1282, when Lywelyn tried to rouse his men he was killed.
+In 1282, Edward I attacked Llywelyn, determined to clinch the whole of Wales.
+In December 1282, when Llywelyn tried to rouse his men he was killed.

 In the 1300s, the resentment against the Kingdom of England was manifested in the literature of the period, and was perpetuated in the several revolts; first in 1287, then 1294, and in 1316.
 Beginning of the 15th century, Wales saw the revolt led by Owain Glyndŵr.

-The final distinction between Wales and England was removed in 1830, when the Welsh court system, known as the Courts of Great Session, were abolished.
+The final distinction between Wales and England was removed in 1830, when the Welsh court system, known as the Courts of Great Session, was abolished.